symbol/symbol-docs/source/guides/network/using-symbol-bootstrap.rst

     symbol-bootstrap compose

-It only needs to be run once.
+Just like the config step, this only needs to be run once.

 *******************
-Running the network
+The ``run`` command
 *******************

-Finally, execute this command to start the necessary Docker instances and boot your network:
+Finally, execute this command to start the necessary Docker instances and boot your node or network:

 .. code-block:: bash